nroi/flexo/README.md

    If you use Docker, use the `FLEXO_MIRRORS_AUTO_ALLOWED_COUNTRIES` environment variable.
 Multiple countries can be separated by comma, for example, `FLEXO_MIRRORS_AUTO_ALLOWED_COUNTRIES=DE,AT,CZ`

+3. If you have additional ArchLinux clients in your LAN, you probably want to change the `listen_ip_address` setting.
+It's set to `127.0.0.1` by default for security reasons, change it to `0.0.0.0` to make Flexo accessible to all clients in your LAN.

 In addition, if you have a high-bandwidth connection, you may want to consider enabling Pacman's [ParallelDownloads](https://wiki.archlinux.org/title/Pacman#Enabling_parallel_downloads) setting.
 With `ParallelDownloads` enabled, Flexo will receive multiple requests concurrently and therefore fetch the packages from multiple mirrors in parallel, thus making it more likely that your entire bandwidth is utilized.